austinmama/vsrx/vsrx-basics.md

 # Performing vSRX Basics
 {: #performing-ibm-cloud-juniper-vsrx-basics}

-The {{site.data.keyword.vsrx_full}} gateway can be configured using a remote console session through SSH or by logging into the Juniper web management GUI.
+You can configure and maintain your {{site.data.keyword.vsrx_full}} in a variety of ways, either through a remote console session through SSH or by logging into the Juniper web management GUI.
+{: shortdesc}

 Configuring the vSRX outside of its shell and interface may produce unexpected results and is not recommended.
 {: note}